 "How long do you spend on the internet?"
 I ask.

-"I'd say, actively, over 12 hours a day.
+"I'd say, actively, over 12 hours per day.
 I don't take days off.
 And even when I do, I just wish I was working.
-In the morning I get up, check my phone, and then I commute three yards to my desk."
+In the morning I get up, check my phone, then I commute three yards to my desk."

 "Now all I read is either 140 or 280 characters of pure drivel.
 I don’t know what type of tests you’d need to do, but I think it’s changed my brain a lot."

 "So," I say, "I guess your social life is…" But he doesn’t let me finish.